 I’ve always thought I’ve been interested in too many things to choose from as as a career, from singing to computers to teaching something.
 I try my best to limit my interests for sake of brevity, but want to keep an open-mind in order to not feel like my hobbies are dull over time.
 It’s a balance really.

 We only get one life, so let’s make the best of it.
 I believe in constantly improving my life by trying new things and by maintaining the habits that are proven healthy.
+I define my life purpose.
+I consider myself an Optimistic Nihilist.

-I approach life in a serious-yet-silly-approach.
+I approach life in a serious-yet-silly-way.
 I come up with my own ideas and don’t subscribe to following any predetermined or outlined quality of life that others preach.
 I stay aware of what is going on in the world, but at the same time do not let it affect me.
 We are all unique individuals so need to come up with our own way of life along the way.
 I gain a lot of these ideas from the philosophy I read, especially from Stoicism.
 And I gain additional insights from the music I listen to, mainly Metalcore and various other genres including Indy Rock and Post-hardcore.

 I have to intentionally set time aside to just be with myself.
 This allows me to organize my thoughts, think critically and prepare for our mostly-extroverted society that is constantly on the go.
 I need to mentally prepare.